BDimension7/ctf-writeups/crack-the-key.md

 ## Solution

-This was my solution.
-I'm really interested in any faster solutions, because some teams solved this in like 7 minutes.
+I saw some teams solve this in <10 minutes, so I'm interested in their solutions as well!

 ### Get e and n (and other info) from the public key